 FT fibres, even when they are metabolising aerobically, are also less efficient at using oxygen, requiring more oxygen molecules to produce the same number of ATP molecules.

 Why do we have both types of fibre in the same muscle?

-There are obvious evolutionary advantages to being able to move quickly or for long periods and there is an even greater advantage in being able to do both.
+There are apparent evolutionary advantages to being able to move quickly or for long periods, and there is an even greater advantage in being able to do both.
 You can escape from your quick predators (or surprise your prey) by using FT and then keep ahead (or wear the prey down) by using your ST. You won't be surprised to hear that there are more adaptations for just that sort of thing.
-FT are normally recruited for big, powerful movements.
+FT are generally recruited for significant powerful movements.
 One motor neuron innervates more than one muscle fibre by branching off towards its end but always innervates the same fibre type.
 The sum of the neuron and the fibres it innervates is called a motor unit.
-FT motor units are larger (i.e. they contain more fibres) than ST and are used in big movements.
+FT motor units are larger (i.e. they contain more fibres) than ST and are used in significant movements.
 The speed of conduction of the signal along the motor neuron is also greater in FT, which leads to quick reactions to the lion that surprised you and also, just as important, since FT are the fibres recruited, to a quick getaway.
 ST fibres come in smaller motor units.
 This allows for smaller, more controlled movements such as handwriting or eye movement.
 These are longer-term everyday tasks, and so recruiting fatigue resistance is a positive advantage.
-Migrating birds have predominantly ST flapping muscles; cheetahs have FT running muscles.
-Human leg muscles, which are normally the ones involved in locomotion, usually have a mixture of FT and ST. As a power athlete, I am sure you would prefer to be a cheetah, rather than a goose.
+Migrating birds have ST flapping muscles predominantly; cheetahs have FT running muscles.
+Human leg muscles, which are usually the ones involved in locomotion, typically have a mixture of FT and ST. As a power athlete, I am sure you would prefer to be a cheetah, rather than a goose.

 This article first appeared in: